Should I get plug and play electric garden lights?

 Just make sure to always check the IP rating before buying or installing such products, and make sure to follow the instructions included with your products.

 Plug and play lights are safe!
 Just make sure to check your lights’ IP ratings and always follow the manufacturer’s guidance.
-Pictured above is our Black Spotlight viewed from two angles.
+Pictured above is our Black Spotlight.

 What types of plug and play garden lights are there?